geerlingguy/jeffgeerling-com/README.md

 ## Local Environment

+The first time you start using this project, you need to create your local settings file:

+    cp web/sites/default/example.settings.local.php web/sites/default/settings.local.php

-Make sure you have Docker installed, then run the following commands (in the same directory as this README file):
+Make sure you have Docker installed, then run the following command (in the same directory as this README file):

-  1. Build the local Drupal docker image:

-     ```
-     docker build -t jeffgeerling-com:latest .
-     ```

-  2. Start the local development environment with Docker Compose:

-     ```
     docker-compose up -d
-     ```

-After setup is complete (assuming the site is installed), visit http://localhost/ to see the Drupal site.
+Visit http://localhost/ to see the Drupal installation.

 ### Installing Drupal